Importance of Proper HVAC Sizing in New Construction

 What Factors Does Manual J Consider in New Home HVAC Design?

-Manual J looks at the main drivers of a home’s thermal needs:
+Manual J rigorously examines the primary drivers of a home’s thermal needs, ensuring a comprehensive and accurate assessment:

-Treating these factors accurately produces an HVAC design tailored to the actual home, not an estimate based on rule-of-thumb sizing.
+Treating these factors with such accuracy produces an HVAC design that is precisely tailored to the actual home, moving far beyond mere estimates based on simplistic rules-of-thumb sizing.

 What Are the Problems Caused by Oversized HVAC Systems in New Homes?